felipebottega/Tensor-Fox/README.md

 # Tensor Fox

-Tensor Fox is a high performance package of multilinear algebra and tensor routines, with focus on the Canonical Polyadic Decomposition (CPD), also called PARAFAC or CANDECOMP, see [the wikipedia article](https://en.wikipedia.org/wiki/Tensor_rank_decomposition) for a introduction to this decomposition.
+Tensor Fox is a high performance package of multilinear algebra and tensor routines, with focus on the Canonical Polyadic Decomposition (CPD), also called PARAFAC or CANDECOMP.
+We recommend [the wikipedia article](https://en.wikipedia.org/wiki/Tensor_rank_decomposition) for a introduction to this decomposition.
 In this package you will find an efficient CPD solver, a great variety of parameters for fine tuning, support to sparse tensors, routines to test models and tensor behavior, rank estimate, statistics, and many more!

 ## Table of Contents
 - [:fox_face: Motivation](#motivation)